mooreds/stamplay-hackernews/README.md

 **This project is built on the [Stamplay](https://stamplay.com) platform, with few lines of [jQuery](http://jquery.com) to show how to build your own clone of hacker news in tenth of minutes.**

-You can test it anytime simply creating a new project on Stamplay and uploading all the frontend assets with our client or our browser based code editor.
+You can test it anytime simply creating a new project on Stamplay and uploading with our [CLI tool](https://github.com/Stamplay/stamplay-cli).

 Feel free to implement more cool features (see the last paragraph for ideas), contribute to this repo or clone it to use it by your own scopes.
 For any question drop an email to [giuliano.iacobelli@stamplay.com](mailto:giuliano.iacobelli@stamplay.com)